AKRJAV/Real-Time-Face-Recognition-using-OpenCV-and-Face_Recognition/README.md

 * If a known person is in front of the camera, their name will appear on a green rectangle.
 * If an unknown person appears, a red rectangle will be shown with "Unknown," and their image will be saved in the Unknown_Persons directory.

 4) Press 'q' to stop the program.

+## Directory Structure

+* Unknown_Persons/: Directory where images of unknown people are saved.
+* face_recognition_system.py: Main script for face recognition.